A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: A posteriori analysis

 \subsection{Residual estimates}

-This section is devoted to deriving fully computable estimates for the $L^2(0,T; H^{-1})$-norm of the residual $R_{\tilde{\rho}}$ that is obtained when $(\tilde{\rho} , \tilde{c})$, defined in \autoref{Morley}, is interpreted as a solution to (\ref{res_bdrKS}).
+This subsection is devoted to deriving fully computable upper bounds for the $L^2(0,T; (H^1(\mathbb{T}^d))^\prime)$-norm of the residual $R_{\tilde{\rho}_a}$ that is obtained when the reconstruction $(\tilde{\rho}_a , \tilde{c}_a)$, defined in Section~\ref{Morley}, of the approximation $(\rho_{h,a} , c_{h,a})$ as in the previous subsection, is interpreted as a solution to (\ref{res_bdrKS}).
 We describe the estimates for $d=3$ and unstructured tetrahedral meshes.
 The case $d=2$ and unstructured triangular meshes is analogous.
 Our approach is motivated by the one in \cite{Kolbe2023}, where \emph{a posteriori} residual estimates are derived for structured meshes for $d=2$.

 We need further tools and notations, that will help us to estimate the residual.
 We denote the jump of a function $g$ across a face $F$ by